ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 .. objectives::

-   - Be able to use CUDA and HIP to right basic codes
+   - Be able to use CUDA and HIP to write basic codes
    - Understand how the execution is done and how to do optimizations

 .. instructor-note::